 Expected Taste Profile and Serving Suggestions

-- Classic iced coffee: Mix concentrate with equal parts cold water, pour over ice, and enjoy.
+Classic iced cold brew: Mix concentrate with equal parts cold water and pour over ice.

-- Cold brew latte: Combine concentrate with cold milk or your favorite non-dairy alternative.
+Cold brew latte: Use concentrate with milk or oat milk for a softer drink.

-- Vanilla cold brew: Add a splash of vanilla syrup and a touch of cream for a café-style treat.
+Vanilla cold brew: Add a small amount of vanilla syrup and cream.

-- Cold brew smoothie: Blend concentrate with frozen banana, milk, and a spoonful of cocoa powder.
+Breakfast smoothie: Blend concentrate with banana, milk, and cocoa powder.

 Frequently Asked Questions